cossatot/puget_san_andreas_recurrence_paper/manuscript/recurrence_manuscript.md

 space-dependent predictive model.

-As we are operating on empirical PDFs that have no simple analytical form, the mathematical descriptions will be general, which should aid in comprehension, perhaps at the expense of mathematical elegance.
+As we are operating on empirical PDFs that have no simple analytical form, the mathematical descriptions will be general, which should aid in comprehension.

 ## Survival analysis mathematics